Downtown Campus History

 DOWNTOWN CAMPUS OVERVIEW

 The Downtown Campus is an integral part of UTSA, offering undergraduate and graduate degree programs for those who live, work, or prefer to attend school in the downtown area of San Antonio, Texas.
 UTSA Downtown is a full-service, public educational institution located in the heart of San Antonio at the intersection of W. César E. Chávez Blvd. and Frio Street.
 With four general academic buildings, this campus can accommodate up to 6,500 students in day, evening, or weekend classes.
 The Downtown Campus offers 18 undergraduate and eight graduate degree programs.
 During the summer of 2003, an annex to the Durango Building was completed to house UTSA's Institute for Economic Development.
 This program promotes economic development locally and throughout South Texas.
-UTSA Downtown is home to the UTSA College of Architecture and the College of Public Policy as well as the departments of Counseling and Educational Psychology.
+UTSA Downtown is home to the UTSA College of Architecture, Construction and Planning and the College of Public Policy as well as the departments of Counseling and Educational Psychology.

 Other features of the Downtown Campus include a 19,000 square-foot library, a 150-seat computer lab, a professional quality theater, an art gallery, a student activities center, and dining facilities.
 To learn more about what the UTSA Downtown Campus has to offer, schedule a tour, or speak to an admissions advisor, call (210) 458-2000.

 Demolition of Fiesta Plaza begins, making room for UTSA Downtown Campus.

 February 19, 1997